Top Sliema feasts to visit this summer when staying with AX Hotels

 Sacro Cuor celebrates the Sacred Heart of Jesus.
 While it’s the smaller of this lot, it’s still well-attended by the community.
 Decorations are abundant and local villagers and volunteers come together to keep the feast alive.

-Sunday 31st July: Balluta (Our Lady of Mount Carmel)
+Last Sunday of July: Our Lady of Mount Carmel

 While Balluta Bay is technically in St Julian’s, it’s along the Sliema front and celebrations are plentiful.
 The promenade is lined with statues and decorations and the road is closed for most of the weekend, giving locals the chance to mingle without having to worry about oncoming traffic.